Disney Skyliner: Operation

 The Disney Skyliner uses the D-Line detachable monocable technology from Doppelmayr.
 The Austrian company is also the maintenance contractor for the Skyliner.
 It is only the second D-Line system in the Americas after the Big Sky Resort’s Ramcharger 8, which opened just months before the Skyliner.

-The Disney Skyliner begins service up to an hour before the earliest park opening time, and all routes remain open until an hour and a half after the latest park closing time.
-Because the Skyliner uses tall metal towers and the cabins can swing on the ropes, the system is closed when lightning is nearby or when strong winds are measured.
-When this occurs, buses are dispatched to operate over the routes normally served by the Skyliner.
+The Disney Skyliner typically begins operations an hour before early entry begins at EPCOT and Hollywood Studios, and ceases operations ninety minutes after the parks close.
+The system is closed when lightning is nearby or when strong winds are measured.
+When this happens, buses are dispatched to serve the affected resorts.

-Platforms and stations
+Stations

-Disney's Caribbean Beach Resort station is the hub of the Disney Skyliner system.
+Caribbean Beach is the hub of the system.
 The drive wheels for all three lines are located at the station along with parking rails for cabins not in active use.

-At the end terminals of each line, most cabins unload their guests at the primary unload platform immediately after decelerating, then turn around before loading guests on primary loading platform on the opposite side.
-Cars on this loop move slowly but continuously.
-The Skyliner is only the second aerial lift system in the United States to have such a double loading system after the Quicksilver Super6 at Breckenridge Ski Resort in Colorado.
+At the end terminals of each line, most cabins unload their guests at the primary unload platform and then turn around before loading guests on primary loading platform on the opposite side.

-For passengers with mobility issues, including those using a wheelchair or other mobility devices, at all stations other than the Riviera Resort, their cabin is routed to a secondary unloading platform where it will remain stationary.
-The cabin then advances to a secondary loading platform where it will remain stationary while guests board.
+For passengers with mobility issues, including those using a wheelchair or other mobility devices, their cabin is routed to a secondary unloading platform where it will remain stationary; this service is available at all stations except Riviera.
 Cabins then rejoin the main conveyor of gondola cabins.
 The Disney Skyliner is the only gondola system in North America to include separate stationary loading and unloading platforms at each station.